The Carpal Solution is FDA registered and made in a FDA registered facility.

 So, in summary the cost of surgery for Carpal Tunnel is complicated, but we hope this information helps you develop a framework to think through these issues and make the best decision for your situation.

-Don’t lose hope or despair.
+Don’t lose hope.
 There is a better alternative for a treating Carpal Tunnel rather than going directly for a surgical procedure or relying on rigid restrictive braces.

 You can learn all about it, watch videos of Doctors and Patients talking about it and order on this website.